Traditional knowledge and biodiscovery

 To support biodiscovery entities and First Nations peoples understand and comply with the traditional knowledge obligation the following resources are available:

-The Code and Guidelines have been developed in close consultation with the department’s Traditional Knowledge Roundtable, which includes First Nations peoples’ and experts in traditional knowledge, as well as representatives from biodiscovery entities.
+The Code, Guidelines, and Guidelines for the use of publicly accessible traditional knowledge have been developed in close consultation with the department’s Traditional Knowledge Roundtable, which includes First Nations peoples’ and experts in traditional knowledge, as well as representatives from biodiscovery entities.

-Public consultation was also undertaken with other First Nations peoples and biodiscovery entities on the Code and Guidelines.
-The results of this consultation are available in the Traditional Knowledge Code and Guidelines Consultation Report (PDF, 650.6KB) .
+Public consultation was also undertaken with other First Nations peoples and biodiscovery entities on the Code, Guidelines, and the Guidelines for the use of publicly accessible traditional knowledge.
+The results of consultation on the Code and Guidelines are available in the Traditional Knowledge Code and Guidelines Consultation Report (PDF, 650.6KB) .

 Traditional knowledge and biodiscovery in Queensland videos